Ted Lasso: Casting

-Theo Park is the series' casting director.
+Theo Park is the series's casting director.
 Nick Mohammed, who portrays Nate Shelley, originally auditioned for the role of Leslie Higgins, which in the end went to Jeremy Swift.
 Park pushed for Phil Dunster to play the role of Jamie Tartt, even though the character was originally supposed to be from Latin America and portrayed by Cristo Fernández.
 The character of Sam Obisanya was originally going to have been of Ghanaian heritage, but the character was changed after Toheeb Jimoh's casting.
 In March 2021, Sarah Niles was cast as Dr. Sharon Fieldstone, a sports psychologist for AFC Richmond in a main capacity for the second season.
 About Niles' casting, Park said that "It was really important with that role that [Niles] had a real sense of security and almost completely unflappable."
-Kiki May portrays Nora, Sassy's teenaged daughter, in a recurring capacity in the second season.
+Kiki May portrayed Nora, Sassy's teenaged daughter, in a recurring capacity during the second season.
 Casting for season three was set to begin near the end of 2021.
 Jodi Balfour was cast as Jack, a venture capitalist, in a recurring capacity for the third season in April 2022.

+New cast members for the fourth season include Tanya Reynolds, Jude Mack, Faye Marsay, Rex Hayes, Aisling Sharkey, Abbie Hern and Grant Feely, who will play Ted's son, Henry, taking over the role from Gus Turner.

 Filming

 Production began on the second season in January 2021.
 In March 2021, Jason Sudeikis and Hannah Waddingham were spotted filming outside a pub in London.
 Filming wrapped for the second season on June 4, 2021.
-Filming for the third season is set to take place between January and June 2022.
+Filming for the third season was set to take place between January and June 2022.
 Most of the pub and street scenes have been shot in the actual London Borough of Richmond.
-AFC Richmond's training field and complex in which Rebecca's office is based is filmed at the SkyEX Community Stadium which is the home ground of Hayes & Yeading United F.C. who are a semi-professional club playing in England's seventh level of competitive soccer, whereas Nelson Road, the home stadium of Richmond, is actually Selhurst Park, a real-life Premier League stadium used by London club Crystal Palace F.C.
+AFC Richmond's training field and complex in which Rebecca's office is based is filmed at the SkyEX Community Stadium which is the home ground of Hayes & Yeading United F.C. who are a semi-professional club playing in England's seventh level of competitive football, whereas Nelson Road, the home stadium of Richmond, is actually Selhurst Park, a real-life Premier League stadium used by London club Crystal Palace F.C.
 Exterior shots of Craven Cottage, the home stadium of Fulham F.C. were used in season 1 to pass off as fellow Premier League ground Goodison Park when AFC Richmond played away at Everton.
-Wembley Stadium was used in season 2 to portray the FA Cup semi-final with Manchester City F.C.
+Wembley Stadium was used in season 2 to portray the FA Cup semi-final with Manchester City.

-The show incorporates many real-life members of the British soccer and television entertainment community.
+The show incorporates many real-life members of the British football and television entertainment community.
 This also includes using a number of genuine television shows which feature the actual presenters, sets and theme songs, including the Sky Sports programme Soccer Saturday.
-The day-time ITV show This Morning also features in season 2.
+The daytime ITV show This Morning also features in season 2.

-Filming for season 3 began on March 7, 2022.
-The series filmed on location in Amsterdam for season 3.
-With the emergence of Nate becoming West Ham United's head coach during season 3, the clubs London Stadium was used for filming.